Invitech/iot_custom_payload/README.md

 **[Node validator schema](custom_payload_v10.json)**

 ## Examples
-An example for defining a simple node with one port, sending temperature, humidity and pressure data:
+An example for defining a simple node with one port sending temperature, humidity and pressure data:
 **[Simple node](custom_payload_v10_example.json)**

 An example for a more complex node with three ports sending complex sensor data: